-The typhoon season in Japan is from August through October, so it is important to be aware of the hazards of strong winds and heavy rains.
+The typhoon season in Japan is starting earlier recently.
+It will presumably from July to October, so it is important to be aware of the hazards of strong winds and heavy rains.
 During heavy rainfall precipitation can exceed 100mm per hour, overwhelming the drainage capacity of flood control centers.
 Below are some guidelines to minimize damage and injury.

 - Close and lock windows securely.
 Move anything indoors that is breakable or that can be caught in a wind gust including plants, pots, and patio furniture.

-- If you have a basement room accessible from outside, block the door and do not go inside.
+- In the case of heavy rain, avoid using underground facilities.
+If you have a basement room accessible from outside, block the door and do not go inside.

 - Check the TV or radio for updated weather reports and road conditions.
 Find out beforehand where English news is broadcast.